What is the Money Market Account?

-|Interest Rate||It provides preferential rate as compared to a savings account||A savings account provides a very low-interest-rate as compared to a Money Market Account|
+|Interest Rate||It provides a preferential rate as compared to a savings account.||A savings account provides a very low-interest-rate as compared to a Money Market Account.|

-|Number of Transaction||Generally, only 6 transactions are allowed under it||Saving Account provides unlimited transactions for banking|
+|Number of Transaction||Generally, only 6 transactions are allowed under it.||Saving Account provides unlimited transactions for banking.|

-|Balance||Requires minimum balance required to be maintained on an average basis over a specified time period||Such requirement is not there in Savings Bank Account|
+|Balance||Requires minimum balance required to be maintained on an average basis over a specified time period||Such a requirement is not there in Savings Bank Account.|

-|Number of Checks||Around 6 check writing transactions are allowed in it||In Savings account, there are no restrictions of check writing transactions|
+|Number of Checks||Around 6 check writing transactions are allowed in it.||In a Savings account, there are no restrictions of check writing transactions.|

-|Withdrawal Limitations||There is no flexibility in withdrawal in the money market account||In Savings account, flexibility is there in cash withdrawal|
+|Withdrawal Limitations||There is no flexibility in withdrawal in the money market account.||In the Savings account, flexibility is there in cash withdrawal.|

 |Insurance||They are fully secured by national institutions.||There is no security for the balance in a savings bank account.|

-It is a completely different set of account as compared to a savings account or such other money market product like the certificate of deposits etc. However, before investing anywhere, the user must analyze the returns based on past trends and should also take professional opinion about the investment option.
+It is a completely different set of accounts as compared to a savings account or such other money market products like the certificate of depositsThe Certificate Of DepositsCertificate of deposit (CD) is a money market instrument issued by a bank to raise funds from the secondary money market.
+It is issued for a specific period for a fixed amount of money with a fixed rate of interest.
+It is an arrangement between the depositor of money and the bank. etc. However, before investing anywhere, the user must analyze the returns based on past trends and should also take professional opinion about the investment option.

 This has been a guide to Money Market Account.
 Here we discuss Money Market definition, features, uses, advantages, and disadvantages along with examples.
 You can learn more about financing from the following articles –